-- Students’ biggest challenge to making a decision about online education was finding a program that met their needs and interests.
+- Current and prospective online students shared that the biggest challenge to making an enrollment decision was/is finding a program that met or meets their needs and interests.

-- Students were most likely to rely on college websites and online student reviews when researching and comparing online programs.
+- Students shared that college websites and online student reviews are or were their primary sources of information when researching and comparing programs.

-- Ninety-five percent of students overall, and 83% of remote learners, said they would recommend online or remote learning to others.
+- However, 95% of online program graduates said they would recommend online education to others.

 Meet the Author

 Melissa A. Venable

 Explore our expert guidance, including topics like financial planning, career planning, and diversity and inclusion.